Value-added tax (VAT)

 Following the changes in Turkish economic policy in the 1980s, there has been rapid growth in the foreign trade volume of Turkey.

-According to the Customs Union Agreement, with the exception of certain goods (e.g. agricultural products), no customs tax is incurred on trade between Turkey and the European Union as long as the goods are imported to Turkey with an A.TR Movement Certificate proving that the goods are in free circulation in the European Union.
+According to the Customs Union, with the exception of certain goods (e.g. agricultural and steel products), no customs tax is incurred on trade between Turkey and the European Union as long as the goods are imported to Turkey with an A.TR Movement Certificate proving that the goods are in free circulation in the European Union.